-The The Housing Authority of the City of Hazleton is a Section 8 and Public Housing public housing agency in Hazleton, Pennsylvania.
+The Housing Authority of the City of Hazleton serves Hazleton.

-As of March 31st, 2016 the The Housing Authority of the City of Hazleton manages 294 active Housing Choice Vouchers.
+As of the most recent VMS report, The Housing Authority of the City of Hazleton manages 262 active Housing Choice Vouchers.

 The following is a summary of the types of vouchers managed and the monthly costs of each: